eafit-apolo/apolo-user-tools/CONTRIBUTING.md

 ## Submitting changes

-Please send a [Github pull request to apolo-users-tools](https://github.com/eafit-apolo/apolo-user-tools/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
+Please send a [Github pull request to apolo-users-tools](https://github.com/eafit-apolo/apolo-user-tools/pull/new/master) with a clear list of what you've done (read more about [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)).
 When you send a pull request it is important to follow the directory structure of this repository and include all the elements needed for your contribution.
 For more information please check [README](README.md).
-Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).
+Also, please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: